L13/vscode-diff/README.md

 This extension is part of the [L13 Extension Pack](https://marketplace.visualstudio.com/items?itemName=L13RARY.l13-extension-pack).

-## What's new in L13 Diff 0.21.0
+## What's new in L13 Diff 0.22.0

-- Added support for new extension [L13 Projects](https://marketplace.visualstudio.com/items?itemName=L13RARY.l13-projects)
-- Alt + Click on swap button changes the list view, too.
+- Delete files and folders with keyboard shortcuts.

 ## Features